calnix/DualVeTokenSystem/documents/Contract Explanations/AC_V4.md

 # AccessController: Frequency-Based Role Architecture

+AccessController is the central authority for all roles and privileges across the system.

 ## Executive Summary

 The AccessController implements a **frequency-based role hierarchy** that aligns administrative authority with operational demands.
 This design eliminates bottlenecks in daily operations while maintaining executive oversight for strategic decisions.